Science meets Literature

 The Nature News article was inspired by a minisymposium at the 2016 Meeting of the Society for Neuroscience entitled ‘Neurogenetic Insights Into Speech and Language From Birds and Bats’, organized by Sonja Vernes and Michael Yartsev.
 Our talks were well received and the meeting was great.

 Saccopteryx bilineata made the cover of the “Zoologie” Magazine in 2016, which is published by the German Zoological Society (DZG).
-The DZG honored my work on the communication and cognition of bats with the Walther-Arndt-Prize (Habilitation Award).
+The DZG honored Mirjam’s work on the communication and cognition of bats with the Walther-Arndt-Prize (Habilitation Award).

 The Saccopteryx picture was taken by Mike Corey.